schellingerhout/schellingerhout.github.io/_posts/2019-02-14-datatransmission2.md

 procedure goo(var ADblArray: TTenDoubles);
 begin
-// I hold a reference to the original record array via ADblArray end;
+// I hold a reference to the original record passed via ADblArray end;
 {% endhighlight %}

 If we declare a fixed array as a field in our record it will contribute to the size of the record.
 The memory will be contained within the record structure.
 This provides for simple memory management.

-Fixed arrays can easily be used cross platform when defined as part of our arrays.
+Fixed arrays can easily be used cross platform when defined as part of our records.

 ### Dynamic Arrays ###